Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Discussion and Conclusion

 In this work, we present RAD, a unified framework for long-term video generation that augments the DiT architecture with RNN memory blocks.
 By systematically comparing LSTM, Mamba2, and TTT within the RAD framework, we find that LSTM achieves strong and robust performance for challenging long-range video synthesis tasks.
-We further analyze the importance of memory update paradigms, and demonstrate that switching from chunk-wise to explicit frame-wise autoregressive generation with overlapping context windows dramatically improves spatiotemporal consistency and video fidelity.
+We further analyze the importance of memory update paradigms, and demonstrate that switching from chunk-wise to explicit frame-wise autoregressive generation with overlapping context windows dramatically improves spatiotemporal consistency and video fidelity, with the RAD framework striking a good balance between local context details and global memory.
+Although the performance advantage is verified, we found that there are still limits of the current method: the additional RNN blocks introduce noticeable computational overhead compared to standard diffusion models, which leads to increased training and inference time.
+Meanwhile, the constant-sized hidden state of the RNN has a theoretical storage upper bound, which may restrict the model performance under ultra-long context scenarios.